 If you photograph flowers, you can find them everywhere.
 You need to turn around and explore flowers in your neighborhood: parks, gardens, home plants.
 Start experiencing today to enhance your skills and reach success soon.

-The correct camera settings for flower photography are essential: You will get the best results by going with a fast shutter speed and sacrificing a low ISO.
-The aperture value to use depends on how close you are to your subject, how much you need to keep in focus, and how blurry a background you prefer.
-Usually, I would suggest that you stay in the area of f/2 – f/10 unless you try to achieve something creative for your flower photography, like including star-like sunrays pervading in your flower photo.
+It’s essential to use the correct camera settings for flower photography.
+You will get the best results by going with a fast shutter speed and a low ISO value.
+The aperture value depends on how close you are to your subject, the size of the area you want in focus, and how much of the background you want to hide.
+Usually, I would suggest that you stay in the area of f/2 – f/10 unless you try to achieve something creative such as including the star effect on sunrays pervading in your flower photo.

-Since flowers are non-moving (except for wind movement of course), you can use a single focus point and keep the focus locked, at all your shots using the composition of your flower and background.
-If you intent to include an insect in your shot, you would have to change the focus method, unless you have your camera on a tripod and pre-focus, and simply wait for the insect to land or hover in the right place.
+Since flowers don’t move (except for windy days of course), you can use a single focus point and keep the focus locked, at all your shots using the composition of your flower and background.
+If you intend to include an insect in your shot, you will have to change the focus method, unless you have your camera on a tripod and pre-focus, and simply wait for the insect to land or hover in the right place.

 Want to learn more about macro photography?

 Flower photography is the result of observation and exploring your options, in a slow-paced process, where you enjoy working with a beautiful natural subject.
-You need to understand how light works and be attentive to the details.
-You should be patient enough to return again and again to the same place and experiment with flower photography.
-Only this way your efforts will be rewarded by the stunning photos that will not leave any viewer indifferent.
+You need to understand how light works and develop attention to detail.
+You should be patient enough to return again and again to the same place and add a temporal dimension to your compositions.
+Only this way your efforts will be rewarded with stunning photos that will not leave the viewer indifferent.